mshahat/end-to-end-workshop/home/workshop/content/setup-environment.md

 ```dashboard:open-url
 url: https://github.com/tanzu-end-to-end/spring-petclinic/fork
 ```
 After forking, navigate to the `/src/main/resources/messages/messages.properties` file in your forked repo.
-We want to pre-stage this tab so that you are ready to make an edit to this file to trigger a build later on.
+We would like you to have this tab opened so you are ready to make an edit to this file to trigger a build later on.

 # Access KubeApps
 We'll be logging into KubeApps next.
 To do that, we'll need to grab our user token to use to login.
 Copy your user token below to use to login to kubeapps in the next step.